 Local benefits include employment and training, providing support to local schools in the electrification of classrooms, refurbishment and at times supporting charitable organisations.
 In Tete, Mozambique, a local school’s electricity was upgraded and lighting installed on the sports field.
 In addition, four accommodation units were refurbished and given to the local community for housing.

-Where applicable, B&W supplies socio-economic development employees with free accommodation, meals and transport from site back to their community areas.
+Where applicable, B&W supplies socio-economic development employees with free accommodation, meals, and transport from the site back to their community areas.
 In addition, training and development programmes are extended to the local communities to ensure sustainable employment opportunities once a project is concluded.